class4cxy/ALView/README.md

 # ALView

-ALView is not just an autolayout framework, but also provide a fastest way to layout like html's flow layout.
+> ALView is not just an autolayout framework, but also provide a fastest way to layout like html's flow layout.

-### \# You can use flowlayout by use block & inline
+### \# [feature-1] You can experience flowlayout by use block & inline

 ####[demo1] - flow layout
 ----
 ```objective-c